mmgrt/bitnami-openldap-arm64/README.md

 # Contribute
 Contributions are needed especially given the vast options OpenLDAP offers

-If you had an issue, and fixed it: please feel free to open a pull request, if you're lazy, just create an issue with label `help-given` describing what you needed to do in order to fix it/ mention any resources you used.
+If you had an issue, and fixed it: please feel free to open a pull request, if you're lazy, just create an issue with label `enhancement` describing what you needed to do in order to fix it/ mention any resources you used.

-If you still facing issues, you can create an issue with label `help-needed` and hope for the best :D Use this as a last resort, search your favorite engine and read the manual instead.
+If you still facing issues, you can create an issue with label `help wanted` and hope for the best :D

+Use this as a last resort, search your favorite engine and read the manual instead.

 ---